lubeda/EsphoMaTrix/README.md

 ### Parameter
 **duration (Optional, ms):** in case of a gif file the component tries to read the default intervall for each frame.
 The default/fallback intervall is 192ms.
 In case you need to override set the duration per icon

+**pingpong (Optional, boolean):** in case of a gif file you can reverse the frames instead of starting from the first.

-Gifs are limited to 10 frames to limit the flash space.
+Gifs are limited to 16 frames to limit the flash space.
 The first icon in your list is the fallback in case of an error.

-All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons).
+All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons) or the [awtrix.blueforcer.de](https://awtrix.blueforcer.de/icons.html).
 Please check the copyright of the icons you use.
 The amount of icons is limited to 64 in the code and also by the flashspace and the RAM of your board.

 The id of the icons is used later to configure the screens to display.
 So you should name them clever.